kenr16/quote-server/README.md

 docker exec -it -u postgers pg psql
 '''

-## Dev Test
+## Dev Web

 '''sh
+cd backend
-cargo watch -q -c -w src/ -x 'test model_db_ -- --test-threads=1 --nocapture'
+cargo watch -q -c -w src/ -x 'run -- ../frontend/web-folder'
 '''

+## DB

+'''sh
+# Start the database
+docker run --rm -p 5432:5432 -e "POSTGRES_PASSWORD=postgres" --name pg postgres:14

+# Optional psql (other terminal)
+docker exec -it -u postgers pg psql
+'''

 # Things I have learned:
+It is necessary to run a database in one terminal window, while running the server in another, and helpful to have a thrid window open to run testing on saves.

 Rust will look in two places for a module listed as "mod model": error[E0761]: file for module `model` found at both "src/model.rs" and "src/model/mod.rs" If it finds both files at once, it will error out.